Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/overview/essay.md

 ## Entry Roles

+The overview is the series entry point.
+The roles below describe the four substantive briefs in the evidence series.

 **Brazil as the Empirical Center of SignWriting**

 - presents the strongest documented case of institutional density, continuity, and scale